mavryk-network/mavryk-protocol/docs/developer/contributing.rst

 The hash of each active or candidate protocol is computed from the directory ``src/proto_0*/lib_protocol/``, so every change in these directories is forbidden.
 However, the protocol snapshots contain other subdirectories than the frozen ``lib_protocol/``, implementing protocol-dependent code.
-For instance, ``lib_client/`` implements commands in the Octez client that can invoke protocol-dependent functionalities, such as transfers between accounts.
+For instance, ``lib_client/`` implements commands in the Mavkit client that can invoke protocol-dependent functionalities, such as transfers between accounts.

 Thereby, if your MR changes code in the protocol snapshot directories (outside the frozen ``lib_protocol/``), you may consider patching the corresponding code for the other protocols as well (at least the ones which are still in use), when applicable.